-- 1. The re-use and adaptation of redundant rural buildings; - Rural worker accommodation in accordance with Harborough Local Plan Policy GD4b; - 3.
-An isolated dwelling of innovative and/or exceptional design quality; and - 4.
-Replacement dwellings in accordance with Harborough Local Plan Policy GD4d;
+- 1. The re-use and adaptation of redundant rural buildings and where it enhances their immediate setting; - 2.
+Rural worker accommodation in accordance with Harborough Local Plan Policy GD4b; - 3.
+An isolated dwelling of innovative and/or exceptional design quality and where it significantly enhances its immediate setting; - Development which ensure the optimal viable use of a heritage asset or would be appropriate to enabling development to secure the future of heritage assets; - 5.
+Other development in line with Harborough Local Plan Policy GD4a and d; and - 6.
+Replacement dwellings in accordance with Harborough Local Plan Policy GD4f.